khirshah/ollama_langchain/README.md

     (you'll most likely need to restart your IDE in order for this new kernel to be selectable in step 4)

-4. Navigate to one of the named folders.
+4. Navigate to one of the numbered folders.
   Open the .ipynb file and select the kernel from the dropdown at the top of the notebook

-5. Create data folder in main project folder and add the desired pdf file
+5. Create a `/data` folder in the main project folder and add the desired pdf file

 6. Update the name of the pdf file in the Jupyter notebook.
 Look for this line or similar: